List of Texas State Bobcats head football coaches

 Jake Spavital served as the head coach of the Texas State Bobcats from 2019 to 2022.

-The Texas State Bobcats college football team represents Texas State University as a member of the Sun Belt Conference.
+The Texas State Bobcats college football team represents Texas State University as a member of the Pac-12 Conference.
 The Bobcats competes as part of the NCAA Division I Football Bowl Subdivision.
 The program has had 20 head coaches, and one interim head coach, since it began play during the 1904 season.
 Since December 2022, G. J. Kinne has served as head coach at Texas State.